Cocker Spaniel | |

 When it comes to sensitivity, the Cocker Spaniel is quite a sensitive soul.
 The breed thrives best in loving environments and can sometimes become anxious or timid if treated unfairly.
 Positive reinforcement is the way to go with this breed.

 Being alone for extended periods isn’t ideal for Cocker Spaniels.
 They are social creatures and prefer the company of their human companions or other dogs.
-Speaking of other dogs, Cocker Spaniels generally get along well with their canine counterparts.
+Speaking of other dogs, they generally get along well with their canine counterparts.
 Early socialization is beneficial to ensure they are also good with young children.

 When meeting strangers, a well-socialized Cocker Spaniel is typically friendly and welcoming.
 However, early exposure to a variety of people and experiences can help to ensure they remain open and accepting of new faces.